Acanthophila lucistrialella

 Acanthophila lucistrialella is a moth in the family Gelechiidae.
-It is found in Russia, where it is known only from the southern part of Primorsky Krai.
+It is found in the Russian Far East, where it is known only from the southern part of Primorsky Krai.

+Description

 The wingspan is 11–12 mm.
 The forewings are dark grey with only a light grey costal stroke at three-fourths of the wing length.
 The hindwings are dark grey.